administer03/administer03/README.md

 My Publications
 * [Identification of Extragalactic Globular Clusters Using Machine Learning Techniques](https://ieeexplore.ieee.org/document/9795384) (2022)
-* Globular Cluster Detection in the M33 Using Multi-view Learning (Coming Soon)
+* Globular Cluster Detection in M33 Using Multiple Views Representation Learning (Coming Soon)

 Feel free to check out my GitHub profile to see some of my projects and contributions!